ocf/ocfweb/ocfweb/docs/docs/services/webapps.md

 ## Requesting app hosting

 To request app hosting, you need to first [[create an OCF group account|doc membership]].
-Once you have an account, email `hostmaster@ocf` with at least the following information:
+Once you have an account, email `hostmaster@ocf.berkeley.edu` with at least the following information:

 * Group's account name
 * Group's current website, if any (even if not hosted by OCF)